eduardo-marcolino/mailtrap-for-wordpress/readme.txt

 Setting up Mailtrap for Wordpress is very simple.
 Follow these easy steps

-1. Upload the plugin to your `/wp-content/plugins/` directory
+1. Upload the plugin to your `/wp-content/plugins/` directory.
 2. Activate the plugin in your WordPress admin
 3. Go to the settings menu and click on Mailtrap

 == Changelog ==

+= 0.4 =
+*	Fixing PHPMailer namespace

 = 0.3 =
 *	Updating Mailtrap smtp server